DanDeveloping/nugetMultiTargetConsumer/README.md

 ## Closing Thoughts

-I hope you learned something using these projects and give it a like and possibly some feedback if you have anything constructive.
+I hope you learned something using these projects.

 Now get out there and make your own!